1947 BSAA Avro Lancastrian Star Dust accident: STENDEC

 The last Morse code message sent by Star Dust was "ETA SANTIAGO 17.45 HRS STENDEC".
 The Chilean Air Force radio operator at Santiago airport described this transmission as coming in "loud and clear" but very fast; as he did not recognise the last word, he requested clarification and heard "STENDEC" repeated twice in succession before contact with the aircraft was lost.
 This word has not been definitively explained and has given rise to much speculation.

 The staff of the BBC television series Horizon—which presented an episode in 2000 on the Star Dust disappearance—received hundreds of messages from viewers proposing explanations of "STENDEC".
 These included suggestions that the radio operator, possibly suffering from hypoxia, had scrambled the word "DESCENT" (of which "STENDEC" is an anagram); that "STENDEC" may have been the initials of some obscure phrase or that the airport radio operator had misheard the Morse code transmission despite it reportedly having been repeated multiple times.
 The Horizon staff concluded that, with the possible exception of some misunderstanding based on Morse code, none of these proposed solutions was plausible.

 The simplest explanation put forward to date is that the spacing of the rapidly sent message was misheard or sloppily sent.
 In Morse code, determining accurate spacing between characters is vital to properly interpret the message; "STENDEC" uses exactly the same dot/dash sequence as "SCTI AR" (SCTI being the ICAO four-letter code for Los Cerrillos Airport in Santiago, AR being the Morse abbreviation for "over").
 Alternatively, the Morse spelling for "STENDEC" is one character off from instead spelling "VALP", the call sign for the airport at Valparaiso, 110 kilometers north of Santiago.

-It has been suggested that "STENDEC" may mean "Severe Turbulence Encountered, Now Descending, Emergency Crash-Landing".